Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

 Fabric: 100% polyester

 There’s hardly an outdoors outfitter that’s more of a household name than Columbia.
-And with their top-selling softshell jacket for men, the Columbia Ascender, it’s not difficult to see why travellers return to them time and time again.
+And with their top-selling softshell jacket for men, the Columbia Ascender, it’s not hard to see why travellers return time and time again.

 At its budget price point, nothing even comes close to the Columbia Ascender in terms of value.
-The 100% polyester face fabric, while not the stretchiest of these top softshell jackets, battles harsh winds with the best of them to help keep you warm underneath.
+The 100% polyester face fabric isn’t the not the stretchiest of these top softshell jackets.
+Nonethless, it battles harsh winds with the best of them to help keep you warm underneath.
 The water-resistance is quite good, too, pearling off light rain with little fuss.

 For active travellers though, the Columbia Ascender might not quite be what you’re looking for.
-This softshell jacket isn’t as breathable as other sportier models, and is more well suited for casual than active wear.
+This softshell jacket isn’t as breathable as other sportier models.
+It’s also more well suited for casual than active wear.